-- For a high school student enrolled in the gifted program, a qualitatively different curriculum consists of carefully planned, coordinated learning experiences that extend beyond the basic curriculum to meet the specific learning needs of the student. - High school students identified as Gifted have an Educational Plan (EP) that outlines goals and strengths, and provides direction for the instructional program.
+- For a student enrolled in the gifted program, a qualitatively different curriculum consists of carefully planned, coordinated learning experiences that extend beyond the basic curriculum to meet the specific learning needs of the student. - Students identified as Gifted have an Educational Plan (EP) that outlines goals and strengths, and provides direction for the instructional program.
 The differentiated instructional program includes advanced-level content, acceleration, and enrichment that incorporate the student's special abilities and interests.